YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLSTATE, Replication state for region/database file xxxx is now yyyy

-MUPIP Information: This indicates that replication state for region/database file xxxx, is now yyyy.
+MUPIP Information: This indicates that the replication state for region/database file xxxx is now yyyy.

 Action: -